solidi/writing/08-observations-on-the-testing-culture-of-test-driven-development.md

 ## Reason 4: A Career of High Test Passion Required

-It takes passion testing.
-To understand the details and benefits takes an extensive period of time.
+It takes passion to test well.
+To understand the TDD and its benefits requires an extensive period of time.

 Developers want things working, achieving what Kent Beck said: "First make it work, then make it right."
 I empathize that to get things working is a tough battle.